gvwilson/thirdbit/_posts/2006/2006-11-06-drproject-internals-i-wasnt-quite-done-with-tickets.md

 This is working well, but doesn't capture one important use case.
 The more users a project has, the more likely it is that someone will file a ticket that duplicates one filed earlier.
 At present, we rely on users to write something like "Duplicates #456" when the reject redundant tickets; all three of the companies that are thinking about adopting DrProject internally would like something a little more structured, so that they can (for example) search for tickets that were duplicates.

 The reason we haven't done this is that it complicates our representation of ticket states.
-Right now, states are taken from an enumeration with three values; if we want to add "duplicate" as a fourth state, we have to add another field to keep track of which ticket (or tickets) this one is a duplicate of---fields that wouldn't be meaningful in other states.
+Right now, states are taken from an enumeration with three values; if we want to add "duplicate" as a fourth state, we have to add another field to keep track of which ticket (or tickets) this one is a duplicate of—fields that wouldn't be meaningful in other states.
 Irregularities like this are bad news for maintenance and testing; we won't add "duplicate" until we can think of a way to avoid this one.

 Of course, suggestions are always welcome...